 The most challenging aspect of being a freelance writer is the need to embrace uncertainties in my work life and stay motivated in between work, especially so when freelance writing is a full-time career choice.

 An enlightened freelance writer understands and accepts uncertainties as an inevitable part of the day’s work and without wasting a moment in self-doubt, looks at this situation as an opportunity to evolve and grow.

-Here are some quick-fixes (in no particular order) that help me stay grounded, busy and motivated between writing jobs.
+Here are some quick fixes that help me stay grounded, busy, and motivated between writing jobs.
 Hopefully, some of these will help you too.

-Different people gain inspiration from different sources.
+Different people gain inspiration from various sources.
 While you’re between jobs, make it a point to tap into those sources of inspiration to broaden your mind and refresh your senses.
-Consider it a Soul-Spa, a time for reflection and rejuvenation.
+Consider it a Soul Spa, a time for reflection and rejuvenation.

-We are lucky to live in the information age where accessing a wealth of information is as easy as a mouse-click.
+We are lucky to live in the information age where accessing a wealth of information is as easy as a mouse click.
 I like to spend time reconnecting with things that inspire me.
-Visiting inspirational blogs are a favourite.
+Visiting inspirational blogs is a favourite.

 What inspires you?
-A good book, an autobiography of a person you admire or a person in your life?
+A good book is an autobiography of a person you admire or a person in your life.

 ‘Ask and you shall receive’ – not always but there’s no harm in trying, right?